-Here are some practical and inspiring examples shared by the parents in the RIE/Mindful Parenting group on Facebook (along with a few of my own)…
+Here are some practical and inspiring examples parents have shared with me, along with a few of my own…

 Me: We used the same wooden kiddy corral for all three of our children as babies.
 When we had our oldest, we lived in a small house, and our only outdoor space was a brick patio.
 I had a piece of foam cut to fit the dimensions of the kiddy corral and covered it with large sheets and blankets.
 I shifted it during the day to keep it mostly shaded.
 We had a table and chairs next to it where I spent many blissful hours watching my daughter play from the time she was three months to one year old.